Cornelius Lanczos: Career

+As a consequence of the restrictions from the new right-wing regime in Hungary, Lanczos moved to Germany in search of employment.
 From 1921 to 1924, Lanczos served as a lecturer at the University of Freiburg.
 In 1924 he discovered an exact solution to the Einstein field equations of general relativity representing a cylindrically symmetric rigidly rotating configuration of dust particles.
 This was later rediscovered by Willem Jacob van Stockum in 1938.
 It is one of the simplest known exact solutions in general relativity and is regarded as an important example, in part because it exhibits closed timelike curves.